kasuboski/personal-site/content/about.md

 Right now, my main interest is improving the developer experience and making development more accessible to take code from laptop to production.

+This involves making pipelines, eliminating boilerplate, and sending messages to make sure it's painless to deploy your code.

 You can find me on [Github](https://github.com/kasuboski) or [LinkedIn](https://www.linkedin.com/in/joshkasuboski/)

 Here is a [resume](/resume.html)